vanoirzacaron/iomad-realestateedu/auth/iomadsaml2/README.md

 The diversity and variable quality and features of SAML moodle plugins is a reflection of a great need for a solid SAML plugin, but the neglect to do it properly in core.
-SAML2 is by far the most robust and supported protocol across the internet and should be fully integrated into Moodle core as both a Service Provider and as an Identity Provider, and without any external dependencies to manage.
+IOMAD SAML2 is by far the most robust and supported protocol across the internet and should be fully integrated into Moodle core as both a Service Provider and as an Identity Provider, and without any external dependencies to manage.